-Elsewhere… I’m a lifelong learner husband to Jackie, dad to Tom, Jas and Jo, was a moderate tennis player, a university darts champion many moons ago, play a drumkit and cajon from time to time, am an annual pilgrim to Greenbelt Festival, and a founding member of Visions.
+Elsewhere… I’m a lifelong learner husband to Jackie, and dad to Tom, Jas and Jo.
+I was a moderate tennis player and university darts champion many moons ago, I still play a drumkit and cajon from time to time, when in the UK was an annual pilgrim to Greenbelt Festival, and a founding member of Visions.
 The way to my heart is very simple: Thai and Tiramisu.
 I am slowly getting better at DIY, but usually end up injuring myself!

 I switched to WordPress in July 2008.
 1996-2007 news stories are on my original news site.